KarineAkninTech/BackMarketTest/README.md

 with the datalake folder, those would be given as arguments to the spark-submit command.

 #### Data Pipeline
-This simple job will implement all the data pipeline in several step :
+This simple job will implement all the data pipeline in several steps :

 ![dag](https://github.com/KarineAkninTech/BackMarketTest/blob/dev/images/DAG.jpg)

-- the first step is to read the input file csv inside the ingress folder and

-#### Datalake during each steps
-mettre step du datalake à chaque read, write
+- step 1 : create the SparkSession Object to use Spark Dataframe API
+- step 2 : read the csv file stored in datalake/ingress, will generate a Spark Dataframe containing data from csv with infering schema from header
+- step 3 : write the Dataframe to parquet file in datalake/raw/copyRawFiles/<source>/, with coalesce(1) to generate a unique parquet file (just one PART)
+- step 4 : read the parquet file and cache the generate Dataframe in memory level, infering the schema : for next transformation, because of laziness, it is recommanded to cache the Dataframe to not recompute it twice
+- step 5 : two filters will be performed on the cached Dataframe.
+One for valid data on col('image') != Null and another for invalid data on col('image') == Null.
+Will generate two Dataframes
+- step 6 : write the two Dataframes as csv on the folder datalake/raw/valid/<source>/ and datalake/raw/invalid/<source>/, keeping the header and use of coalesce(1) to generate a unique csv per write action
+- step 7 : move the csv file from datalake/ingress/ to datalake/archive/<source>/, to prevent for recomputing twice the same file

 #### errors handling et overwrite